webmastersmith/solid-image/README.md

       1. `"type": "module"` in your package.json // **or**
       2. `YourFileName.mjs` // name your file with a `mjs` extension.
    2. **Note: Your folder or image file names cannot have spaces.**
+   3. The shortest url: `public/yourImage.jpg?` // must have the `?` on the end.
 3. Add the following code.

 ```js